laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/image-settings.md

 **Deploy applications from registries or build them for deployments.**

-Templates in Gimlet are made with Helm charts under the hood.

-Helm is a Kubernetes package manager that are used to simplify deployments.
-Helm charts consist of manifests and templates.
-Manifests define resources and the values that are applied in the templates of the Helm chart.

-When you deploy your application with Gimlet, it generates a Helm chart using OneChart, an open-source generic use chart made by us.
-You can find out more about OneChart in the [reference]() or its [GitHub page](https://github.com/gimlet-io/onechart).
+When you're setting an application up for deployment, you select a deployment template.
+There are two built-in templates:

+- **a generic web application template**
+- **and a static website template.**

+And you can also use your custom deployment template.

+This page describes the image build options of the built-in deployment templates.

 ![Container image settings in Gimlet and application templates.](image-settings/gimlet-io-container-image-settings.png)

 ## Web Application Template

-The web application template has 4 container image options.
+The web application template has four container image options.

 - **Static tag images**
 - **Dynamic tag images**